Make a Padded DSLR Camera Bag

 Take the pocket piece and place it on the front outer piece so that the raw edges are aligned.
 Sew down the center of the pocket piece through all layers creating two pockets.

 Add the front parachute clips.
 Take both of the 4″ x 7″ pieces of accent fabric and create small straps by folding the rectangles long ways and pressing.
 Open the rectangle and fold the outer raw edges to the center and press again.
 Fold in half to enclose the raw edges.
 Press.
 Top stitch along both sides of the strap.
 Attach one side of the parachute clip by inserting the raw edges of one of the straps through the opening.
 Fold under the raw edges and stitch.
 There are also manufacturers instructions that come with the clip.
-Attach the strap with clip raw edges together to the bottom center of the back side of the outer piece and stitch along the sides of the strap and across where you secured the clip.
+Attach the strap with clip raw edges together to the bottom center of the front side of the outer piece and stitch along the sides of the strap and across where you secured the clip.
 Part of the strap will remain floppy.
 Leave the other side of the parachute clip for later.

 Create the top flap of the bag.
 You have already cut two rectangles that measure 10 1/2″ x 11 1/2″.
 Round the front corners of the rectangles for a softer appearance.
 Pin the other small strap without the corresponding parachute clip to the center front of one of the flap pieces so that it is laying on the flap piece.
 Place the other flap piece right sides together on the other flap piece sandwiching the small strap.
 Sew around two sides and the front.
 Turn right sides out.
 You should have the flap with the strap hanging out.
 Insert the flap padding into the flap through the open back side.